Ricky5panish/ICMP-Shellcode-Loader/README.md

 # ICMP-Shellcode-Loader
 A Golang shellcode loader that receives payloads via ICMP packets to bypass firewalls.
-The shellcode loader is developed for Windows and the C2 software for Linux systems.
+The shellcode loader is currently developed for Windows and the C2 software for Linux systems.

 ## Requirements
 - Windows OS